DEC Alpha: Implementations

 The Alpha 21164 or EV5 became available in 1995 at processor frequencies of up to 333 MHz.
 In July 1996 the line was speed bumped to 500 MHz, in March 1998 to 666 MHz.
 Also in 1998 the Alpha 21264 (EV6) was released at 450 MHz, eventually reaching (in 2001 with the 21264C/EV68CB) 1.25 GHz.
 In 2003, the Alpha 21364 or EV7 Marvel was launched, essentially an EV68 core with four 1.6 GB/s inter-processor communication links for improved multiprocessor system performance, running at 1 or 1.15 GHz.

 In 1996, the production of Alpha chips was licensed to Samsung Electronics Company.
 Following the purchase of Digital by Compaq the majority of the Alpha products were placed with API NetWorks, Inc. (formerly Alpha Processor Inc.), a private company funded by Samsung and Compaq.
 In October 2001, Microway became the exclusive sales and service provider of API NetWorks' Alpha-based product line.

 On June 25, 2001, Compaq announced that Alpha would be phased out by 2004 in favor of Intel's Itanium, canceled the planned EV8 chip, and sold all Alpha intellectual property to Intel.
 Hewlett-Packard merged with Compaq in 2002; HP announced that development of the Alpha series would continue for a few more years, including the release of a 1.3 GHz EV7 variant named the EV7z.
-This would be the final iteration of Alpha, the 0.13 µm EV79 also being canceled.
+This would be the final iteration of Alpha, the 0.13 μm EV79 also being canceled.

 Alpha is also implemented in the Piranha, a research prototype developed by Compaq's Corporate Research and Nonstop Hardware Development groups at the Western Research Laboratory and Systems Research Center.
 Piranha is a multicore design for transaction processing workloads that contains eight simple cores.
 It was described at the 27th Annual International Symposium on Computer Architecture in June 2000.

+Early revisions of the Sunway architecture are claimed to be based on Alpha, however since the SW26010, Sunway uses a new instruction set architecture unrelated to Alpha.